 - Tax authorities use automated systems to detect unusual patterns immediately.
 Relying on manual checks and “best efforts” is no longer enough.

 This is one of the defining global payroll challenges of 2026.
-AI-driven payroll systems don’t just improve efficiency; they establish documented logic for every calculation, which is exactly what regulators want to see when they initiate an audit.
+AI-driven payroll don’t just improve efficiency, they establish logic for every calculation, which is exactly what regulators want to see.
 For organizations still running on spreadsheets or fragmented local processes, the pressure is immediate.

 One of the most consequential common challenges in payroll processing is the global wave of pay transparency legislation.